VCU-CS-Capstone/CS-25-337-Ramily-Creating-Community-Beyond-the-Weeks-of-Welcome/Status Reports/Status Report Spring Week 01.md

 Lukasz Kurgan

 ## 1) Accomplishments this week ##
-   - Introduced and met team members
+   - Worked out new meeting times
-   - Completed contract up until part 2
+   - Completed new Team contract

 ## 2) Milestones to be completed next week ##
-   - Introduction to faculty advisor and sponsor
-   - Learn the details of the project
-   - Complete contract
+   - Get started on finalized profile creation for testing

 ## 3) Issues, problems or concerns ##
    - No issues at the moment